taitulism/setTimeListener/README.md

 The meta-tick will be used only if the target timestamp is greater than the `threshold`.
 This is because if the target time is set to now + 30ms there is no value in setting a meta-tick 5ms later (considering the default metaTick = 25).

-In this case the callback will be set to `targetTime - timeMargin`.
+In this case the callback will be set to `timeLeft - timeMargin`.

 ## Time Margin
 This is another "safty" feature.
 Setting a `timeMargin` value means you are ok with your callback running `timeMargin` ms before target timestamp.
 The default is 2.